 - 8.2.4 While climbing, the arborist shall have on their person at all times a climbing line and at least one other means of being secured (e.g., an arborist climbing line and a work-positioning lanyard).
-Two means of being secured shall be used when the arborist determines that it is advantageous or when subject to the requirements of Section 6.4.5. - 8.2.5 When climbing to perform tree pruning or tree removal, the arborist shall have a hand saw.
-Hand saws aloft shall either have a scabbard or be of the folding type that shields the cutting teeth when not in use. - 8.2.6 An artificial anchorage point (false crotch) may be used as a redirect in lieu of a branch union at the discretion of the arborist. - 8.2.7 The arborist shall be secured (e.g., with an arborist climbing line and/or a work-positioning lanyard) at all times while ascending the tree, including when using climbing spurs/gaffs. - 8.2.7.1 The arborist shall be tied in while performing work and remain tied in until the work is completed and they have returned to the ground. - 8.2.7.2 The arborist shall be secured when repositioning the climbing line.
-When repositioning, the arborist shall preload the new tie-in point with their full weight before releasing the current means of being secured. - 8.2.8 Hands and feet should be placed on separate limbs, if possible, and three points of contact should be maintained with the tree while climbing. - 8.2.9 The arborist shall select a tie-in point/primary suspension point that prevents lateral movement on the climbing line. - 8.2.10 The tie-in point selected shall be able to withstand the forces applied during arboricultural operations.
+Two means of being secured shall be used when the arborist determines that it is advantageous or when subject to the requirements of Section 6.4.5. - 8.2.5 The When climbing to perform tree pruning or tree removal, the arborist shall have a hand saw while working aloft.
+Hand saws aloft shall either have a scabbard or be of the folding type that covershields the cutting teeth when not in use. - 8.2.6 An artificial anchorage point (false crotch) may be used as a redirect in lieu of a branch union at the discretion of the arborist. - 8.2.7 The arborist shall be secured (e.g., with an arborist climbing line and/or a work-positioning lanyard) at all times while ascending the tree, including when using climbing spurs/gaffs. - 8.2.7.1 The arborist shall be tied in while performing work and remain tied in until the work is completed and they have returned to the ground. - 8.2.7.2 The arborist shall be secured when repositioning the climbing line.
+When repositioning, the arborist shall preload the new tie-in point with their full weight before releasing the current means of being secured. - 8.2.8 Hands and feet should be placed on separate limbs, if possible, and three points of contact should be maintained with the tree while climbing. - 8.2.9 The arborist shall select a tie-in point/primary suspension point that will not allowprevents lateral movement on the climbing line to move from the selected point to a potentially unsafe tie in point/primary suspension point. - 8.2.10 The tie-in point selected shall be able to withstand the forces applied during arboricultural operations.

 8.2.11 When installing a climbing line or an artificial anchorage point (false crotch) from the ground, it should be positioned in a suitable location along the main stem/leader/lateral limb.
-The arborist shall visually inspect the condition of the anchor point from the ground.
+The arborist shall visually inspect the condition of the anchor point from the ground and refer to.